Ravencentric/awesome-arr/README.md

 - [TRaSH-Guides](https://trash-guides.info/) - Guides mainly for Sonarr/Radarr/Bazarr and everything related to it.
 - [Recyclarr](https://github.com/recyclarr/recyclarr) - Automatically sync TRaSH guides to your Sonarr and Radarr instances.

-## *Arr like Services
+## *Arr like Apps
 These are not directly part of the official *Arr family but they work similarly to an *Arr and serve as an alternative to them.
-- [Bazarr](https://github.com/morpheus65535/bazarr) - Bazarr is a companion application to Sonarr and Radarr.
-It manages and downloads subtitles based on your requirements.
-You define your preferences by TV show or movie and Bazarr takes care of everything for you.
-- [Bobarr](https://github.com/iam4x/bobarr) - The all-in-one alternative for Sonarr, Radarr, Jackett... with a VPN and running in docker.
 - [Flexget](https://github.com/Flexget/Flexget) - FlexGet is a multipurpose automation tool for all of your media.
 Support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
 - [Medusa](https://pymedusa.com/) - Medusa is an automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic: automatic torrent/nzb searching, downloading, and processing at the qualities you want.
 - [Mylar3](https://github.com/mylar3/mylar3) - The python3 version of the automated Comic Book downloader (cbr/cbz) for use with various download clients.
+- [SickGear](https://github.com/SickGear/SickGear) - SickGear has proven the most reliable stable TV fork of the great Sick-Beard to fully automate TV enjoyment with innovation.

 ## Complimenting Apps
 - [Autobrr](https://autobrr.com/) - The modern autodl-irssi replacement.
 - [Autoscan](https://github.com/Cloudbox/autoscan) - Autoscan replaces the default Plex and Emby behaviour for picking up changes on the file system.
+- [Bazarr](https://github.com/morpheus65535/bazarr) - Bazarr is a companion application to Sonarr and Radarr.
+It manages and downloads subtitles based on your requirements.
+You define your preferences by TV show or movie and Bazarr takes care of everything for you.
 - [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) - Proxy server to bypass Cloudflare protection.
 - [Flemmarr](https://github.com/Flemmarr/Flemmarr) - Flemmarr makes it easy to automate configuration for your -arr apps.
 - [Gclone](https://github.com/l3v11/gclone) - A rclone mod with auto SA rotation.